villachuck/to-do-list-terrific/README.md

 3. Install dependencies

+From the root of the project, run:

+* npm install
+* npm install --prefix frontend

-From the root of the project, run the "npm install" command to install dependencies for both frontend and backend.
+These commands install dependencies for both frontend and backend.

 4. Run the App

-To start both frontend and backend servers concurrently run: "npm run dev".
+To start both frontend and backend servers concurrently run:

+* npm start

 * Frontend runs at: http://localhost:3000
 * Backend API available at: http://localhost:4000/api/toDoList